 Pools often contain thousands of gallons of water, most of which will be impossible to freeze in upstate New York.
 A vinyl blanket will help create an additional barrier between you and the water beneath the ice.
 All you need to do is lower your pool’s water by about 20 inches and drape a vinyl blanket on top of the water so that it makes contact with the surface.
 Keep in mind this cover needs to be large: the average American home has almost doubled in size since the 1950s and that includes the pool and landscaping.
 Be sure to feed the blanket onto the surrounding deck before it’s weighted down with sandbags for additional support.

 Then, all you need to do is add another four inches of water on top of the blanket and wait for it to freeze over.
-If you’re worried about damaging your pool, don’t be: in fact, this method can actually protect your pool’s surface from contaminants and erosion.
+If you’re worried about damaging your pool, don’t be: in fact, using this plastic cover, which was likely made by some of the one million Americans working in plastics manufacturing, can actually protect your pool’s surface from contaminants and erosion.

 Winterize your pool